Deductive Beam Search: Decoding Deducible Rationale for Chain-of-Thought Reasoning: Deductive Verifier

 \subsection{Deductive Verifier with Model Feedback}

 In the first stage, we train a general deductive verifier, but the wrong samples synthesized heuristically are less diverse than the ones encountered during inference.
 To bridge the gap between synthesized data and real-world data, we use the verifier from stage 1 to detect false reasoning steps generated by an actual language model, where we choose \textit{Llama2-7b} for the generation.
-The reason why we choose a relatively small language model for the generation is to maximize the diversity and the likelihood of generating incorrect reasoning steps.
+The reason why we choose a relatively small language model for the generation is to maximize the diversity and the likelihood of generating incorrect steps.

-To be concrete, given the verifier $f_1$ trained by stage 1, we feed current context $\textbf{c}$ into the language model and sample 10 reasoning steps.
-Then, these reasoning steps are scored and ranked by $f_1$.
+To be concrete, given the verifier $f_1$ trained by stage 1, we feed context $\textbf{c}$ into the LLM and sample 10 reasoning steps.
+Then, these steps are scored and ranked by $f_1$.
 From this ranking, we select the reasoning step that exhibits the most significant decrease in the deductive score, designating it as the hard negative sample.
 We replace $\textbf{r}_1'$ with the generated hard negative sample as $\textbf{r}_1''$, keeping the original way of generating $\textbf{r}_2'$ and $\textbf{r}_3'$.
 Consequently, we continue training the verifier $f_1$ by Equation \ref{eq:training_loss} with a smaller learning rate.